IyngkarranKumar/AVR-functional-modularity/README.md

     optimiser.step()
 ```
 <br>
 A version of the model must then be implemented that allows the binary weight masking to be applied.
 The `AbstractMaskedModel` class in `masked_layers.py` provides a framework to do this.
-You must  implement the forward pass using the masked layers.
-An example for a CN
+The key step is to implement the forward pass using the masked layers.
+An example for the CNN_MLP model above:

 ```python
 class MaskedCNN_MLP(AbstractMaskedModel):